Exclusive: DNC moves ahead on all-virtual roll call for Biden presidential nomination

 “The Democratic Party’s strength is our diversity and, together, we will build a platform that reaffirms who we are as Democrats and sets us on the path to victory once again this November.”

-The post Exclusive: DNC moves ahead on all-virtual roll call for Biden presidential nomination appeared first on Virginia Mercury.
+The post Exclusive: DNC moves ahead on all-virtual roll call for Biden presidential nomination appeared first on Tennessee Lookout.